vaguity/static/README.md

-# Static

-## A front-end framework
+# Static, a front-end framework

-This repo:
+This project:

-1. puts all the front-end stuff I've found useful in one place,
+1. puts a number of useful front-end utilities in a task runner,
-1. keeps all of those dependencies tracked by their package managers so they're under version control and can be easily updated, and
+1. keeps those dependencies tracked by package managers so they're under version control and can be easily updated, and
-1. provides a modifiable workflow in one place that produces an uncluttered static front-end setup in `/dist`.
+1. provides a flexible, modifiable workflow in one place that produces an uncluttered front-end setup.

-### Quick start
+## Quick start

 `npm install`
 `bower install`
+`gulp rebuild`
 `gulp`

-### Dependencies
+## Dependencies

 You'll need npm and a global install of gulp.
 You'll also need Ruby and a global install of sass (`gem install sass`).

-### Installation
+## Installation

 In the root directory:

 `npm install`
-`gulp init`

-This initializes the root `gulpfile.js` to include the tasks from `/gulp/gulpfile.js`.
-Then run:
+`bower intsall`

+This installs all the Node modules and Bower components from `package.json` and `bower.json` respectively.

 `gulp rebuild`

+The rebuild task will pull process the Bower dependencies listed with the parameters supplied in `gulp/config.js`.

+## Configuration

+The `gulp/config.js` file sets up the project directories and how dependencies are managed.

+### dist, src

+The `dist` and `src` variables set the project's development and production directories.

+### packageType

+Defines where a package type should go in the source directory.
+For example, Sass partials can be placed so they're available in a particular subdirectory.
+New packageTypes can be added and used in the Bower configuration.

+### config.sass

+Sets the source and destination directories for Sass.

+### config.bower

+`.src` sets the directory where Bower components are copied for use by the dependency tasks.

+`.packages` defines the type of package each Bower package is, and any path traversal that the processor must use to get to the main files.
+Main files are defined in the Bower component's `bower.json` under `main` or in the project's `bower.json` under `overrides`.
+See the [main-bower-files](https://www.npmjs.org/package/main-bower-files) package for details.

+### config.browserify

+Defines the Browserify bundles by their source, destination and filename.

-### Usage
+## Usage

-`gulp rebuild` will download all Bower packages and prep their core files for usage
+`gulp`
+Runs `build` and `watch`

-`gulp build` runs (nearly) all tasks
+`gulp build`
+Processes Browserify bundles and Sass

-`gulp watch` watches for JS and SCSS file changes
+`gulp watch`
-`gulp` will build and then watch

-Edit JS or SCSS files in `/src` while watching and they will build to `/dist/assets`.

-### Reset

-`gulp reset` will clear out all all `node_modules`, `bower_components`, and the `.sass-cache`.
-You'll need to run `gulp init` again afterwards.
-Note that `gulp init` and `gulp reset` will remove/add this README in the root directory.

-`gulp reinit` runs both reset and init.

-### Notes

-- The `gulp-livereload` plugin works with the LiveReload brower extension.
-- The `gulp-imagemin` plugin currently throws errors on install due to optional node dependencies.
-See [this issue](https://github.com/vaguity/static/issues/4).
-- CSScomb doesn't have proper support for ordering of SASS @include statements.
-There's an ugly workaround that could work, but it would be better if CSScomb added support for this.
-Issue is [tracked here](https://github.com/csscomb/csscomb.js/issues/204).
+Watches for changes to Sass files and any source files of Browserify packages

+`gulp rebuild`
+Processes all dependencies as defined by `config.bower`

+`gulp browserify`
+Processes Browserify bundles as defined by `config.browserify`

+`gulp sass`
+Processes Sass files